teahkm/FYS-STK4155/project1/README.md

 # Project 1

-This folder contains the solution to project 1: Regression analysis and resampling methods.
+This folder contains the solution to project 1: _Regression analysis and resampling methods_.

 ## Data